Locally Recoverable Codes with availability from a family of fibered surfaces: Parameters of the codes

 We have thus determined the minimum distance $d$ for a code $\CC(B,L)$ with $b=1$.
 In the following subsection, we conclude the discussion on the codes $\CC(B,L)$ by showing that, when $b \geq 2$, the bound obtained in \cref{eq:bound:d} is sharp for $r=3$, since there are examples where the bound is attained (see \cref{table:codes}).

-\begin{remark} It is not clear in which sense to study asymptotics of the family of codes $\CC(B,L)$, since when the length $n$ tends to infinity also $r$ needs to tend to infinity, which means that the field of definition $\Fqm$ cannot be fixed.
-Indeed, $m$ depends on $r$ and in particular, for $q$ fixed, the smallest possible value of $m$ for which the existence of a \emph{nice} $t\in \Fqm^*$ is guaranteed becomes larger when $r$ becomes larger, see \cref{lemma:existence:of:evalpoints}. \end{remark}
+\begin{remark} It is not clear in which sense to study asymptotics of the family of codes $\CC(B,L)$, since when the length $n$ tends to infinity also $r$ needs to tend to infinity, which means that the field of definition $\Fqm$ cannot be fixed. \end{remark}